 Latin American Business - Certificate

-The Certificate in Latin American Business (LAB) is designed to provide Mays Business School undergraduate students seeking a BBA degree the opportunity to gain a better understanding of Latin American business by studying its history, politics and business models.
+The Certificate in Latin American Business is designed to provide Mays Business School undergraduate students seeking a BBA degree the opportunity to gain a better understanding of Latin American business by studying its history, politics, language, and business models.

-The LAB requires 21 credit hours of course work that can be integrated as part of the BBA business curriculum.
-Also, a Latin American international experience is required along with demonstration of the ability to conduct business transactions in Spanish or Portuguese.
+This certificate requires course work that can be integrated as part of the BBA business curriculum.
+A Latin American international experience is also required along with demonstration of the ability to conduct business transactions in Spanish or Portuguese.

-Students who pursue the LAB certificate program must complete all requirements prior to graduation.
+Students who pursue this certificate program must complete all requirements prior to graduation.

 |Code||Title||Semester Credit Hours|